msmith1392/travelgetaway/DATABASE_SCHEMA_AND_USAGE_SCENARIO.md

 - An **activity_day** can have many **activities**.
 - A **trip** can be shared with many **users** (via `trip_users`).
 - A **user** can have access to many **trips** (via `trip_users`).

 ---

+## Seed Data

+- Demo data for users, trips, days, and activities is provided in `/db/seed/001_seed_initial_data.sql` for development and testing.
+- Demo users include Alice, Bob, Carol, Dave, and Eve with easy-to-remember passwords.
+- See seed scripts for details.

+---